recnac-itna/Algorithm_Templates/README.md

 ## License

-Feel free to use, copy, modify, merge, publish, just add a reference, please.
+Feel free to use, copy, modify, merge or publish. just add a reference, please.

 If it helps you or you like it, you can star or share it. thanks : )